From when children start at Elizabeth College in the Junior School, right through to when they leave us after Sixth Form, we aim:

 - To provide students with opportunities for involvement, leadership and service;

 - To encourage students to exercise individual and social responsibility;

 - To ensure that each student has access to personal, vocational and academic guidance and support, where necessary; and

 - To establish and maintain excellent communication with every parent, so that together we can help prepare students for adult life.

 Pastoral care is the responsibility of the whole school community.
 The way we talk, interact and teach all contribute to the quality of our care.
 To ensure all of our students are appropriately supported we have structures in place to make sure everyone in our community thrives.
 For our students from Pre-School through to Sixth Form, there is regular communication with parents.

-Across all year groups contact books and the use of the student diary is paramount.
+Across all year groups the student diary is paramount.
 Email, phone calls and the occasional meeting are also encouraged.
 In addition to the regular parents’ evenings, there are pastoral information evenings to ensure the school is working with parents on issues of pastoral care and academic progress.

 Elizabeth College is committed to providing a holistic education for all our students and see our academic and pastoral work as interrelated and complementary.
 We believe it is vital that, alongside achieving their academic potential, our students learn skills and have experiences that enable them to thrive and flourish during the school day, away from school and in the years beyond Elizabeth College.

 Our community wide emphasis on wellbeing, together with age appropriate PSHE (Personal, Social and Health Education) lessons equips our students to do this.

 The pastoral support system is enhanced by a rich and varied programme of assemblies that sees visiting speakers from charities and church groups meeting the pupils on a regular basis.
 The PSHE programme of study also makes students aware of outside agencies that provide support to students as they tackle the challenges of growing up.